phiamorton/GPT-Proton-Therapy/README.md

 Using sim_auto.bat to run GPT and write output files for all the different phase offset values. "bash sim_auto.bat"

+More information can be found in the General Particle Tracer (GPT) manual: https://wiki.jlab.org/ciswiki/images/4/42/UserManual.pdf

 Energy distribution vs simulated particles in plots_automated.m or as Bragg curve (not scaled) in EnergyDensity_BraggCruve.m, takes
 'comparison_noE = readtable(sprintf('phia_simulationsEnergyMod_phi0.00_0.03Espread_nominalhist.txt'));' as a reference beam with RF into the cavities